Argemone

 ( ar - JEM - on - ee )

-At-A-Glance InformationCommonly known under the name Prickly Poppy, this genus of annuals or biennials need partial to full shade and regular water.
-These grow to 3 feet tall and 1.5 feet wide, with showy poppies that bloom in summertime.
-Prickly Poppy will reseed and colonize as they fade and return each year.
-These plants are native to Hawai'i and the Americas.
+At-A-Glance InformationCommonly known under the name Prickly Poppy, this genus contains annuals and biennials that need partial to full shade and regular water to perform well.
+Individual plants grow to reach 3 feet tall and 1.5 feet wide, with showy white or yellow poppy flowers that bloom in summertime.
+Prickly Poppy will reseed and colonize as plants fade and return each year.
+Species are native to Hawaii and the Americas.
 Take care when planting these interesting flowers in your garden, as all plant parts are poisonous to humans, pets, and other animals.

 |